Astral-Git/Astral_corp/replit.md

 - **2025-01-21**: Created comprehensive 5-minute brand analysis quiz with 20 sliding questions
 - **2025-01-21**: Replaced "Let's Work Together" contact form with brand analysis quiz
 - **2025-01-21**: Added Slider and Card UI components for quiz functionality
+- **2025-01-21**: Fixed button edge rendering issues and hover text visibility problems
+- **2025-01-21**: Enhanced dropdown styling in appointment booking form with glassmorphic design
+- **2025-01-21**: Implemented email functionality for appointment submissions to info.astralcorp@gmail.com
+- **2025-01-21**: Comprehensively rewrote all content with professional copy focusing on business value
+- **2025-01-21**: Updated testimonials with realistic client success stories and metrics
+- **2025-01-21**: Linked all buttons and CTAs to appropriate pages or sections with smooth scrolling
+- **2025-01-21**: Enhanced stats section with more impressive and realistic business metrics
+- **2025-01-21**: Refined core values content to emphasize strategic business outcomes

 ## Project Architecture
 ### Frontend